 TZ6A3624.jpg

-Recent seasons have witnessed return engagements with Lyric Opera of Chicago (Cascada in The Merry Widow, Jud Fry in Oklahoma!) and Chicago Opera Theater (Boris in Shostakovitch's Moscow, Cheryomushki), in addition to debuts with Los Angeles Opera (First Mate in Billy Budd, directed by Francesca Zambello), Lyric Opera of Kansas City (Falke in Die Fledermaus, directed by Tomer Zvulun), and Central City Opera (Jud Fry in Oklahoma!).
-As Enrique in the world premiere production of José "Pepe" Martinez's El pasado nunca se termina, he appeared at Lyric Opera of Chicago and made his company debuts with both San Diego Opera and Houston Grand Opera.
+Recent seasons have witnessed return engagements with Lyric Opera of Chicago (Cascada in The Merry Widow, Jud Fry in Oklahoma!) and Chicago Opera Theater (Boris in Shostakovitch's Moscow, Cheryomushki), in addition to debuts with Los Angeles Opera (First Mate in Billy Budd, directed by Francesca Zambello), Lyric Opera of Kansas City (Falke in Die Fledermaus, directed by Tomer Zvulun), and Central City Opera (Jud Fry in Oklahoma!)
+As Enrique in the world premiere production of Jose "Pepe" Martinez's El pasado nunca se termina, he appeared at Lyric Opera of Chicago and made his company debuts with San Diego Opera and Houston Grand Opera.

-Mr. La Rosa enjoyed a long association with the late Lorin Maazel, and was a frequent guest artist at Maestro Maazel's Castleton Festival for several seasons.
-Under the Festival's auspices, Mr. La Rosa performed the roles of Le fauteuil in L'enfant et les sortilèges, Don Quixote in de Falla's El retablo de maese Pedro, Jack Rance in La fanciulla del West (all under the maestro's baton), and Mercutio in Roméo et Juliette.
-Concert appearances with Maestro Maazel include Mr. La Rosa's role debut as Jack Rance at Spain's Palacio de la Ópera de A Coruña and his Roman debut as the baritone soloist in Brahms' Ein deutsches Requiem with the Orchestra della Svizzera Italiana at Rome's historic Accademia Nazionale di Santa Cecilia.
+Committed to the performance of new works as well as to the revival of long-unheard works, in 2011, Mr. La Rosa made his debut with Chicago Opera Theater as Oronte in the Midwest premiere of Charpentier's 1693 masterpiece Médée and his debut with Opera Theater of St. Louis as Rambo and First Officer in the second fully-staged US production of John Adams' The Death of Klinghoffer.
+Mr. La Rosa enjoyed a long association with the late Lorin Maazel and was a frequent guest artist at the Castleton Festival, performing Le fauteuil in L'enfant et les sortileges, Don Quixote in de Falla's El retablo de Maese Pedro, Jack Rance in La fanciulla del west (all under the maestro's baton), and Mercutio in Roméo et Juliette, as well as concert appearances with Maestro Maazel including his role debut as Jack Rance at Spain's Palacio de la Opera de A Coruña and his Roman debut as the baritone soloist in Brahms' Ein deutsches Requiem with the Orchestra della Svizzera Italiana at the Accademia Nazionale di Santa Cecilia.
+Additional concert credits include debuts as Maximilian in Candide with the Boston Symphony Orchestra at the Tanglewood Festival and the Los Angeles Philharmonic, and with the Cleveland Orchestra in a program of Copland's Old American Songs.

-Mr. La Rosa initially came to national attention through America's most prestigious training programs.
-Between 2009 and 2012 he fulfilled a young artist residency in the Patrick G. and Shirley W. Ryan Opera Center at Lyric Opera of Chicago, where his responsibilities included performing Hermann in Les contes d'Hoffmann, Bello in La fanciulla del West, Silvano in Un ballo in maschera, Moralès in Carmen(conducted by Alain Altinoglu), Cascada in The Merry Widow (conducted by Emmanuel Villaume), and Kuligin in Katya Kabanovà (his company debut, conducted by Markus Stenz), as well as covering Ravenal in Show Boat, Papageno in Die Zauberflöte, Harlekin in Ariadne auf Naxos, Demetrius in A Midsummer Night's Dream and Le Dancaïre in Carmen.
+Mr. La Rosa received national recognition through America's most prestigious training programs.
+Between 2009 and 2012 he fulfilled a young artist residency in the Patrick G. and Shirley W. Ryan Opera Center at Lyric Opera of Chicago, where he performed Hermann in Les contes d'l-loffmann, Bello in La fanciulla del west, Silvano in Un hallo in maschera, Morales in Carmen (conducted by Alain Altinoglu), Cascada in The Merry Widow (conducted by Emmanuel Villaume), and Kuligin in Katya Kabanova (his company debut, conducted by Markus Stenz) and covered Ravenal in Show Boat, Papageno in Die Zauberflote, Harlekin in Ariadne auf Naxos, Demetrius in A Midsummer Night's Dream and Le Dancaïre in Carmen.
+Mr. La Rosa has also apprenticed with Glimmerglass Opera (performing Curio and covering Achilla in Giulio Cesare in Egitto), San Francisco Opera's Merola Opera Program (Dandini in La Cenerentola), and the Juilliard Opera Center (the boxer Adam Ochsenschwanz in Ernst Krenek's Schwergewicht oder die Ehre der Nation under James Conlon, Ford in Falstaff in a production by Stephen Wadsworth conducted by Keri-Lynn Wilson, as Rambo in The Death of Klinghoffer under the baton of the composer, and as Raimbaud in Le comte Ory.)
+Mr. La Rosa earned his MM and Artist Diploma from the Juilliard School and a BA from Williams College, where he double majored in Philosophy and English.

 IMG_7419.jpg